postmannen/steward/README.md

 // For example "syslog","metrics", or "metrics/mysensor"
 // The type is typically used in the handler of a method. directory
-// FileExtension is used to be able to set a wanted extension
+// FileName is used to be able to set a wanted name
 // on a file being saved as the result of data being handled
 // by a method handler.
-fileExtension
+fileName
 // operation are used to give an opCmd and opArg's. operation
 ```